rachana-uiux/julesAi-test/README.md

 # julesAi-test

-Selenium script for automating the Login page
+loginTest.js is Selenium script for automating the Login page.

+xPathFinding.js is a script for finding an element which is under Nested shadow DOM